PX4/PX4-user_guide/en/advanced/package_delivery.md

 ## Navigator

-Navigator handles the reception of the vehicle command ack (described below).
+Navigator handles the reception of the vehicle command ACK (described below).
 Upon reception of a successful deployment ack message, it sets the flag in Mission block level to signal that the payload deployment has been successful.

 This allows the mission to proceed to a next item (e.g. Waypoint) safely, as we are sure with the acknowledgement that the deployment has been successful.

-## Vehicle Command Ack
+## Vehicle Command ACK

-We are waiting for the ack coming from either internally (via `payload_deliverer` module), or externally (external entity sending the MAVLink message `COMMAND_ACK`) to determine if the package delivery action has been successful (either `DO_GRIPPER` or `DO_WINCH`).
+We are waiting for the ACK coming from either internally (via `payload_deliverer` module), or externally (external entity sending the MAVLink message `COMMAND_ACK`) to determine if the package delivery action has been successful (either `DO_GRIPPER` or `DO_WINCH`).

 ## Mission

-The Gripper / Winch command is placed as a ‘Mission Item’.
+The Gripper / Winch command is placed as a `Mission Item`.
 This is possible since all the Mission item has the `MAV_CMD` to execute (e.g. Land, Takeoff, Waypoint, etc) which can get set to either `DO_GRIPPER` or `DO_WINCH`.

 In the Mission logic (green box above) if either Gripper/Winch mission item is reached, it implements brake_for_hold functionality (which sets the `valid` flag of the next mission item waypoint to `false`) for rotary wings (e.g. Multicopter) so that the vehicle would hold it's position while the deployment is getting executed.

 For fixed wing and other platforms, no special braking condition is considered.
 So if you have a loiter mission item for a fixed-wing, it will execute the delivery whilst doing the loiter, and won’t come to a stop (as it’s impossible)

 ## Mission Block

-MissionBlock is the parent class of Mission that handles the part “Is Mission completed?”.
+`MissionBlock` is the parent class of `Mission` that handles the part "Is Mission completed?".

 This all performed in the `is_mission_item_reached_or_completed` function, to handle the time delay / mission item advancement.